by Alicia Smyth

 - The Information Powerhouse – someone who has their finger on the pulse of trends and predictions in your field of study

-- The Influencer – a thought-leader who inspires you
+- The Influencer – a well-connected person and/or thought leader who inspires you

 - The Mentor – a coach and guide

-- The Sponsor – someone in your field who will advocate on your behalf, help you identify opportunities, and open doors for you
+- The Sponsor – someone in your field or field of interest who will advocate on your behalf, help you identify opportunities, and open doors for you

 You can Google “mentoring” and come up with dozens of search results.
 There is no shortage of articles out there and advice varies from person to person.
 I want to leave you with some final thoughts to keep in mind as you start exploring your options.
 Feel free to do additional research.
 Listen to TedTalks, watch YouTube videos, check out professional associations, talk to professors, seek advice.
 The very act of exploring may uncover a potential mentor.
 They are everywhere.